Best Startup Tools for 2025 - Free & Paid Options

 1. I Have an Idea, How Do I Validate It for Free?

 Validation isn't about building a full product; it's about confirming the problem is real before you write a line of code.
 Here are the best free tools to do it.
+For a complete validation framework, check out our product idea validation guide.

 BetaList - Pre-Launch Validation